Regulations for the Administration of the University's Intellectual Property Policy

 (4) Other net revenue received by the University shall be distributed as follows, unless otherwise specified in arrangements for commissioned works:

 The percentage asterisked above in the General Revenue Account column is intended to put the University in funds to pay all Employer's salary costs, such as National Insurance, Apprenticeship Levy, and any other payroll-related taxes imposed by HMRC, but otherwise to leave the General Revenue Account out of the allocation of the band in question: both asterisked percentages shall be adjusted to match this intention, as and when the rates of National Insurance Contribution vary.

-(5) Where intellectual property benefits from a grant by a fund administered by the University or Isis, the distribution of net revenue shall follow the table in paragraph (4) of this regulation, save that the shares payable to the General Revenue Account (or an appropriate proportion of those shares, where the grant by the fund represents only a part of the funding for the development of the intellectual property) shall be passed instead to the fund once the University has discharged its obligation to pay the employer's National Insurance Contribution(s).
+(5) Where intellectual property benefits from a grant by a fund administered by the University or Oxford University Innovation Limited, the distribution of net revenue shall follow the table in paragraph (4) of this regulation, save that the shares payable to the General Revenue Account (or an appropriate proportion of those shares, where the grant by the fund represents only a part of the funding for the development of the intellectual property) shall be passed instead to the fund once the University has discharged its obligation to pay the employer's National Insurance Contribution(s).

 (6) Whenever the intellectual property in question consists in courseware, or in commissioned works for incorporation in or conversion into courseware, the percentages in paragraph (4) above, in all but the lowest band, shall be adjusted so that the aggregate of the percentages allocated to the General Revenue Account and to departments shall be divided as to one-third to the General Revenue Account, one-third to departments, and one-third to the e-learning Development Fund.

 8. (1) The University will make payment to researchers on a quarterly basis when they have an entitlement under regulation 7 above.